spcourse/shakespeare/datastructures/contents.md

 ## Test

-You can verufy your results with:
+You can verify your results with:

 checkpy datastructures